Scribery/tlog/doc/log_format.md

 and `session` property values.
 The `rec` value is an opaque string uniquely identifying a particular recording on the recording host.
 The `id` value starts with one for the first message in the recording and is incremented for each new message.
-The `pos` value is the message temporal position in the recording, in milliseconds.
-No assumption should be made about the time origin at this moment.
+The `pos` value is the message's temporal position from the start of recording, in milliseconds.

 The `in_txt`/`out_txt` properties store input and output text respectively.
 Any byte sequences which don't constitute a valid character are represented by